-FORM 10-Q

-(Mark One)

-Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-For the quarterly period ended February 28, 2009

-□ Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-For the transition period from

-Commission File Number 0-23386

-CRYO-CELL INTERNATIONAL, INC.

-(Exact name of Registrant as Specified in its Charter)

-DELAWARE (State or other Jurisdiction of Incorporation or Organization)

-to

-22-3023093 (I.R.S.
-Employer Identification No.)

-700 Brooker Creek Blvd.
-Oldsmar, FL 34677 (Address of Principal Executive Offices) (Zip Code)

-Issuer's phone number, including area code: (813) 749-2100 (Former name, former address and former fiscal year, if changed since last report).

-Check whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer," "accelerated filer" and "small reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X
+FORM 10- $\overline{\mathbf{Q}}$ (Mark One) ⊠ Quarterly report pursuant to Section 13 or 15(d) of the Securities Exc change Act of 1934.
+For the quarterly period ended A August 31, 2009 ☐ Transition report pursuant to Section 13 or 15(d) of the Securities Ex change Act of 1934.
+For the transition period from to Commission File Number 0-23386 CRYO-CELL INTERN (Exact name of Registrant as Specific DELAWARE 22-3023093 (State or other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 700 Brooker Creek Blvd.
+Oldsn (Address of Principal Executive Offic Issuer's phone number, including area code: (813) 749-2100 (Former name, former address and former fiscal yea r, if changed since last report).
+Check whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) the registrant was required to file such reports), and (2) has been subject to such filing requirement Indicate by check mark whether the registrant has submitted electronically and posted on i submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during th required to submit and post such files.
+Yes \square No \square Not Applicable Indicate by check mark whether the registrant is a large accelerated filer, an accelerated file "large accelerated filer," "accelerated filer" and "small reporting company" in Rule 12b-2 of the I Large accelerated filer Accelerated filer

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Yes \square No \boxtimes

 State the number of shares outstanding of each of the Registrant's classes of common stock, as of the latest practicable date.
-As of April 14, 2009 11,750,543 shares of \$0.01 par value common stock were outstanding net of treasury.
+As of October 15, 2009 11,752,574 shares of \$0.01 par value common stock were outstanding net of treasury.